Don't Play Favorites: Minority Guidance for Diffusion Models: Method

+While it is the best effort in a statistical sense, this denoising has a critical downside in terms of fairness~\citep{choi2020fair, xiao2021tackling}.
+The issue is that the expectation induced by the formula makes the denoising process strongly affected by majority samples (that mostly contribute to the average), thereby yielding \emph{biased} results against low-likelihood minority instances.
+The discrimination is often severe under strong perturbation (e.g., $t \approx T$) where denoised outputs become close to dataset mean~\citep{karras2022elucidating}.}

+{Figure~\ref{fig:bias_samples} illustrates an example of this observation for groups of majority and minority samples in CelebA~\citep{liu2015faceattributes}.
+As we can see, the denoiser based on Tweedie's formula successfully restores some key structural properties (e.g., pose and gender) when perturbation is made upon majority samples.
+However, it fails to do so for minority-featured samples.
+Instead, the Tweedie-based denoiser embeds some common features in place of the unique attributes that are originally contained in the clean minority samples, exhibiting its inherent bias toward majority features.
+Figure~\ref{fig:bias_geometry} gives geometric illustration of the phenomenon.
+In the figure, we employ another expression for the optimal score function provided in the following proposition:} \begin{proposition} Consider the DSM optimization in~\eqref{eq:DSM}.
+Assume that a given noise-conditioned score network ${\bs s}_{\bs{\theta}}({\bs x}_t, t)$ have enough capacity.
+Then for each timestep $t$, the optimality of the score network is achievable at:

-\end{proposition} See~\cref{sec:proof} for the proof.
-Observe that the optimal model gives the averaged conditional score over the data distribution (conditioned on noised input ${\bs x}_t$), thereby producing directions being \emph{inclined} to the manifold w.r.t. the majority samples that take up most of the given data and therefore predominantly contribute to the average.
-See~\cref{fig:2} for geometric illustration of the idea.
-In the denoising perspective, we can say that the optimal denoiser ${\bs \epsilon}^*_{\bs{\theta}}({\bs x}_t, t) \coloneqq -\sqrt{1 - \alpha_t} {\bs s}^*_{\bs{\theta}}( {\bs x}_t, t )$ works for the given ${\bs x}_t$ while expecting the underlying clean data ${\bs x}_0$ as a majority sample, hence yielding reconstruction with a sample featured with common attributes (as we saw in~\cref{fig:1}).
+\end{proposition} See Section~\ref{sec:proof_prop} for the proof. {Observe in Figure~\ref{fig:bias_geometry} that the optimal score function gives the averaged conditional score over the data distribution (conditioned on noised input ${\bs x}_t$), thereby producing directions being inclined to the manifold w.r.t. the majority samples.}

-\subsection{Minority score: Measuring the uniqueness}
+\subsection{Minority score: measuring the uniqueness}

-Based on the intuitions that we gained in~\cref{subsec:method_1}, we develop a metric for describing the uniqueness of features of given samples using diffusion models.
-We saw that the minority samples often lose significant amount of their perceptual information after going through the perturbation-reconstruction procedure.
-Hence, we employ the LPIPS distance~\citep{zhang2018perceptual} between the original sample ${\bs x}_0$ and the restored version $\hat{{\bs x}}_0$, formally written as:
+{Inspired by the discriminative treatment against minority features, we develop a metric that quantifies the uniqueness of features of a given data instance.
+Remember that Tweedie's formula often incurs significant loss of information for minority samples (as seen in Figure~\ref{fig:bias_samples}).
+Hence, we employ a distance between original clean sample ${\bs x}_0$ and its denoised version $\hat{{\bs x}}_0$}: